 Successful shops are constantly evolving.
 And there are always opportunities for retailers to grow their offerings and revenue.
 These are things clients should both know about and consider.
-That’s why it’s always a good idea to discuss what the future may bring.
+That’s why it’s a good idea to discuss what the future may bring.

 This is important for web designers as well.
-Not only do we help our clients grow, we also stay in the loop for new phases of the project.
+Not only do we help our clients grow, but we also stay in the loop for new phases of the project.
 That’s money in our pockets, too.

 Keeping eCommerce Within Reach for All Clients

-Therefore, it’s understandable that a number of small business owners aren’t well-versed in the details of selling online.
-And because most don’t have the resources to bring in high-priced consultants, a lot of the educational duties fall on web designers.
+Therefore, it’s understandable if small business owners aren’t well-versed in the details of selling online.
+And most don’t have the resources to bring in high-priced consultants.
+As such, a lot of the educational duties fall on web designers.

 Helping clients figure things out can be a challenge – but it is very much possible.
 Patience, explaining the concepts around eCommerce, and training all play a role.
 You can guide clients toward success.
 From there, you’ll have the opportunity to grow together.